Clinics help those on blood thinners

 The type of drugs that work to prevent blood clotting are called anticoagulants.
 These medicines can help with serious health problems.
 However, they also carry some possible side effects.
 To learn more, search our health library for "anticoagulation" or "blood thinner."

-Legacy offers special clinics where pharmacists do blood tests and adjust doses for adults and children who take these meds.
+Legacy offers special clinics where pharmacists and nurses do blood tests and adjust doses for adults and children who take these meds.
 We work with your doctor or provider to give you the best anticoagulant treatment, while cutting down on the risk for side effects.

 - Point-of-care (finger-stick) international normalized ratio (INR) testing